remko/pycotap/README.md

 ## API

-### `TAPTestRunner([log_mode])`
+### `TAPTestRunner([message_log], [test_output_log])`

+- `message_log` (Optional; Default: `LogMode.LogToYAML`):
+  What to do with test messages (e.g. assertion failure details).
+  See `LogMode` for possible values.
+- `test_output_log` (Optional; Default: `LogMode.LogToDiagnostics`):
-- `log_mode` (Optional): What to do with output resulting from the tests.
+  What to do with output printed by the tests.
+  See `LogMode` for possible values.

+### `LogMode`

+Enumeration of different destinations to log information.
 Possible values:

 - `LogMode.LogToError`: Log all output to standard error.
 This means no output information will end up in the TAP stream, and so will not be processed by any processors.
-    - `LogMode.LogToDiagnostics` (Default): Put all output in a diagnostics message after the test result.
+- `LogMode.LogToDiagnostics` (Default): Put output in a diagnostics message after the test result.
 This means all output will end up in the TAP stream.
 How this is displayed depends on the processor.
-    - `LogMode.LogToYAML`: Log all output to a YAML block.
+- `LogMode.LogToYAML`: Put output in a YAML block.
+- `LogMode.LogToAttachment`: Put output in a downloadable attachment in a YAML block.
+  This is an extension supported by e.g. [`tap4j`](http://tap4j.org).